containeroo/heartbeats/README.md

 ]
 ```

-## Config files
+## Config file

 Heartbeats and notifications must be configured in a file.
 Config files can be `yaml`, `json` or `toml`.
 The config file should be loaded automatically if changed.
-Please check the log output to control if the config reload works in your environment.
+Please check the log output to control if the automatic config reload works in your environment.
 If `interval` and `grace` where changed, they will be reset to the corresponding *new value*!

-To avoid using "secrets" directly in your config file, you can use the prefix `env:` followed by the environment variable.
+Avoid using "secrets" directly in your config file by using environment variables.
+You can use the prefix `env:` followed by the environment variable to load the corresponding environment variable.

 Examples: